elixir-image/image/README.md

 By default `Vix` provides pre-built NIF and `libvips` and uses them for operation.
 This makes deployment and release of your application a breeze.
 With this you don't have to install any compiler tools or `libvips` to use `Vix`.
 This is especially useful when using `Image` with [Livebook](https://livebook.dev).

-However the pre-built NIF or libvips does not include dependencies support all image formats and operations.
+However the pre-built NIF and pre-built libvips do not include dependencies that support all image formats and operations.
 If you require those formats or operations then you can bring your own `libvips` by installing it manually and configure `Vix` to use that instead. `Vix` makes sure to generate relevant functions and documentation based on the dependencies you bring.
 For example, if you install libvips with `tiff` support, vix will generate `tiff` related bindings for you.

 You can choose this using `VIX_COMPILATION_MODE` environment variable.
 This variable must be set both during compilation and runtime.
 Possible values are: